Most teams write a CLAUDE.md that lists their lint rules and a one-line project description. That is a config file. It misses the actual mechanism.

 - 2026-01-15: Chose PostgreSQL over DynamoDB for audit logs.
 Rationale: team expertise, join queries needed.
 Participants: @alice, @bob.

 - 2026-02-03: Rejected microservice split for billing.
-Monolith stays until payment migration complete.
+Monolith stays until payment migration completes.
 Participants: @carol, @dave.

 ## Off-Limits